moloned/cto_maverick/_posts/2020-01-17-first-post.md

-# This is the title
+# This is my first post

 ## Nice to meet you

+I decided to try this after reading Jeremy Howard's blog post https://www.fast.ai/2020/01/16/fast_template/

 Jekyll requires blog post files to be named according to the following format: